 Nobody moves to Central America for peace and quiet.
 I knew about the bombas and the bell ringing situation when I rented my house.
 It’s understandable though, how a first-time visitor could misinterpret these early morning explosions.

 Especially when hungover and not operating at full mental capacity.

 My friend’s intro to noise in Guatemala

 A childhood friend flew down to visit for a week, arriving on a Saturday afternoon.
-After a raucous tour of Antigua’s famous bar scene culminating with mezcal shots at Café No Sé, we weaved our way back to my house in the wee hours of Sunday morning.
+After a raucous tour of Antigua’s famous bar scene culminating with mezcal shots somewhere, we weaved our way back to my house in the wee hours of Sunday morning.

-Soon after crashing, a frantic knocking on my bedroom door woke me up.
+Soon after crashing out, fully-clothed and wasted on my bed, a frantic knocking on my bedroom door woke me up.
 I had become accustomed to the explosions, bell ringing, and car alarms and was fast asleep.

 Confronted with a look of such panic in a pair of bloodshot eyes, my response was to laugh and assure him the revolution hadn’t started.
 I told him to go back to bed.